dpjensen/rscpu/README.md

  - Look into features for dmi info
  - Basically lots of work to do
 - Add some of the compatibility features from `lscpu`
-- Add colored terminal output.
-For fun.
 - Full command-line compatibility with `lscpu`
 - Integer overflow when logical CPUs > 64.
-- Possibly refactor how we print cache info, get rid of extra args
-- Add explainers for CPU flags, similar to `dmidecode`

 #On Compatibility with `lscpu`
 The end goal is to have a drop-in replacement for `lscpu`.
 Variables/stats will be in the same order, so shell scripts expecting thing `x` at line `y` won't break.